NDCLab/autism-go-academy/README.md

-# [project name]
+# autism-go-academy

 ## Project Goal
-:point_right: The goal of this data analysis is to study the relationship between error monitoring and academic achievement in post-kindergarten children with ASD by investigating ERP/EEG patterns related to error monitoring (ERN, Pe, theta power).
+The goal of this data analysis is to study the differences of Theta rhythms between post-kindergarten TD and ASD children to better understand cognitive control among children with ASD.

 ## Background & Design

-Prior studies have shown the presence of an ERN and Pe (ERP/EEG patterns related to error monitoring) in typically developing preschoolers and a significant association between these patterns and academic achievement ([Grammer, Carrasco, Gehring, & Morrison, 2014]( https://www.ncbi.nlm.nih.gov/labs/pmc/articles/PMC4061373/) and [M. Kim et al., 2016]( https://pubmed.ncbi.nlm.nih.gov/27744098/)).
-Moreover, Pe and ERN have been detected in children with ASD ([S.H.
-Kim, Grammer, Benrey, Morrison, & Lord, 2017](https://pubmed.ncbi.nlm.nih.gov/28949003/)) and the predictability of concurrent academic achievement based on Pe and theta power has been proved in pre-kindergartener children with ASD ([S. H. Kim et al, 2022](https://journals.sagepub.com/doi/abs/10.1177/1362361319874920?journalCode=auta)).
+Prior studies in typically developing children, adolescents, and adults have shown that medio-frontal cortex (MFC) Theta oscillations are associated with cognitive control.
+It has also been found that children with ASD have cognitive control impairments.
+However, it is not clear how and when cognitive control tasks are impaired in individuals with ASD.
+To better understand the cognitive control in children with ASD, task-related MFC theta power was directly compared in TD and ASD pre-kindergarten children in our prior study ([Buzzell, G. A., Thomas, H. R., Choi, Y. B., & Kim, S. H. (2021)] (https://doi.org/10.1016/j.bpsc.2021.03.016)).
+In that study, we found that theta power is reduced in ASD compared to TD children.
+To further investigate the differences of theta rhythms between TD and ASD children, we will analyze our EEG data set using time-frequency analyses to evaluate whether there are differences in phase synchrony and how these (i.e. MFC theta power differences and phase synchrony) change over time to know if they show different developmental patterns.

 ## Roadmap

 **Data Processing (Release 1):** anticipated Q4 2021

 **ready-for-submission paper (Release 2):** anticipated Q1 2022